matteosox/tubthumper/.github/CONTRIBUTING.md

 _TL;DR: Run `test/unit_tests.sh` to unit test your code quickly._

 We use [unittest](https://docs.python.org/3/library/unittest.html) for unit testing.
 To unit test your code, run the `test/unit_tests.sh` shell script.
-This will run unit tests in Python 3.8 only without any coverage reporting overhead, which should only take about a second.
+This will run unit tests in Python 3.9 only, without any coverage reporting overhead, which should only take about a second.

 `unittest` is setup to discover tests using its [test discovery](https://docs.python.org/3/library/unittest.html#test-discovery) functionality from the `test` directory.
 In practice, we put all unit tests in the `test/unit_tests` package directory.
 All test files must match the pattern `test*.py`.
 To add more directories for unit test discovery, edit `test/inner_unit_tests.sh`.